bcgov/sdpr-cdw-etl-pipelines/chips/chips-src-to-stg/README.md

 - Rename `SDPR_keypair_template.pem` to `SDPR_keypair.pem` and add the pem key
 - Rename `template.env` to `.env` and set the environment variable values

-Setup your virtual environment to install an independent set of python packages in the project directory in the .venv folder:
+Setup your virtual environment to install an independent set of python packages in the project directory in a .venv folder:
 1. go to the chips-src-to-stg directory: `cd chips\chips-src-to-stg`
 2. create a venv in the root directory: `python -m venv .venv`
 3. activate the venv in powershell terminal: `.venv\Scripts\Activate.ps1`

 Install packages in your virtual environment:
-* Offline (if on the servers):
+* Offline (if on the servers): install all packages in requirements.txt using the whl files in the wheels folder: `pip install --no-index --find-links=wheels/ -r requirements.txt`
-  1. open a Windows Command Prompt
-  2. go to the chips-src-to-stg directory: `cd chips\chips-src-to-stg`
-  3. activate the venv: `.venv\Scripts\activate.bat`
-  4. go into the folder: `cd venv_downloads`
-  5. install all packages: `for %x in (dir *.whl) do python -m pip install %x`
-  6. might have to run step (5.) a few times because it installs packages in order and can't install dependent packages online.
 * Online (if on your own machine): `pip install -r requirements.txt`

 ## Managing Libraries